arogozhnikov/arogozhnikov.github.io/_posts/2022-11-29-delimiter-comes-first.markdown

 </pre>
 </div>

-I welcome you to stare at this example for a minute.
+I welcome you to study this example for a minute.
 Structure overall did not change much.
 Note differences in line breaks `\` and multiline strings.